 The churches are proud of their record on pastoral care and have several trained volunteers to take Holy Communion to the housebound, in addition to a watching brief on a number of identified disabled or infirm people.
 The list of people requiring pastoral care is reviewed by the Pastoral Group on a regular basis, the meeting being chaired by the Rector.
 Naturally these activities meet national Safeguarding criteria and are carried out in line with our own safeguarding policies, copies of which can be obtained from our Parish Office, situated in The Hand in Hand Building, Church Road, Wombourne WV5 9EZ.

 Outreach is vital if churches are to maintain their numbers and importantly attract younger families and children, who are the future.
 It relies on continually informing the local community of all services and events which are organised, together with advice regarding how they can be accessed.
 Our two churches have a comprehensive website (www.stbenedictbiscop.org.uk), a Facebook Page and entries in “A Church Near You”, the Wombourne Directory and “Grapevine”(the parish magazine).
 In addition to flyers available in both churches, information is also displayed on the three external notice boards

 In addition invitations to attend church are extended to all couples married in our churches and cards sent to all baptism candidates, for four years, on the anniversary of their baptism.
 The uniformed organisations are invited to attend and take part in special services such as Remembrance Day and Mothering Sunday.

 Giving to Charitable Causes

-The churches have pledged to give away a certain amount of income annually to a range of local, national and international charities, after approval from the Parochial Church Council, the local governing body.
+The churches have pledged to give away approximately £10,000 each year to a range of local, national and international charities, after approval from the Parochial Church Council, the local governing body.